-The course grade will be based on: homework (20%), two midterm exams (20% each), the final exam (30%), and the recitation quiz (10%), where the lowest of the three midterm exams and the lowest quiz are dropped.

-Special planning for extra credit (tentative): If COVID condition permits and our Departmental clicker system is safe and available for our students to use, in-class extra credit is planned.
-The in-class SRS (clicker) questions will count for a total of 2.5%, added into the final grade.
+The course grade will be based on: homework (20%), two highest midterm exams (30% each), the recitation quiz (20%), and no final exam (0%), where the lowest of the three midterm exams and the lowest quiz are dropped.
+Extra credit is available.
+The in-class SRS (clicker) questions will count for a total of 2.5% as extra credit added into the final grade.